mozack/abra2/README.md

 # ABRA2

+This fork is to explore and compare the native assembler with an all Java implementation.

 ABRA2 is an updated implementation of [ABRA](https://github.com/mozack/abra) featuring:
 * RNA support
 * Improved scalability (Human whole genomes now supported)